| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 its profile.
 If the flag argument is "true" (in the sense of

-the test function, then the Gibbs-Poole-Stockmeyer algorithm is
+function, then the Gibbs-Poole-Stockmeyer algorithm is

 used for bandwidth reduction; otherwise, the Gibbs-King algorithm is